 Medication Authorization & Administration

 Campers are not permitted to have over-the-counter (OTC) medicines in their possession.
 Under the supervision of our nurse, we will administer any necessary medication — including both OTC and prescription.
-If there are OTC medications that your camper will need during their time at Episcopal Summer Institute, please provide them at camper check-in to our nurse.

 All medication is distributed by our on-staff registered nurse.
 All morning and evening medications are distributed at meals.
 Bedtime medications are distributed by the nurse immediately prior to camper lights out.